tryolabs/aws-workshop/workshop/s3-web-ec2-api-rds/02-EC2-instances.md

     ```

     Be careful, if you leave spaces at the beginning of the script it will not work.
 So NO SPACES!
+    If you had used another region, the bucket name in the `wget` line would be different (see [here](https://docs.aws.amazon.com/codedeploy/latest/userguide/resource-kit.html#resource-kit-bucket-names)).

 7. Click Next: Add Storage.
 8. Leave the default settings and click Next: Add Tags.